 Except that, in rare moments where she felt anxious, like when I started talking about going off to college, she would turn on me and say, “Who do you think you are to go anywhere better than (the college) down the street?”

 And I would look at her, confused, because…well because I was Miss America, and Miss America strode confidently down that long runway and off into the great big world.

 But maybe it wasn’t a metaphor, and I certainly wasn’t in training to be Miss America, so if I couldn’t be her, then maybe I couldn’t really be anything.

-And so I have internally waffled back and forth my entire life.
+So I have internally waffled back and forth my entire life.
 I have confidence coming out of my earlobes.
-You better believe that I am not joking when I say I’m Marry Poppins, and I’m practically perfect in every way.
+You better believe that I am not joking when I say I’m Mary Poppins, and I’m practically perfect in every way.

 But I’m also consumed with self doubt: I’m not as thin as I want/need to be.
 I’m aging poorly.
 I can’t play the piano.
 I’m too opinionated for most people’s comfort-level.
 I can’t close the powerful work deals I need to close.
 I’ve failed as a Bush Fellowship finalist…twice.
 I didn’t get cast in way more commercials than I ever did get cast in.
 I never made it to Hollywood.
 Hell, I never made it further than 5 miles from the house I lived in when I graduated from high school…

 So of course I only bring 50% to the table.
 My balance is way out of balance because I’m not perfect.
 In fact, I’m probably perfectly imperfect.
 The part of me that always lives outside my body, looking down on this funny journey known as my life, is saying, “Huh.
 Get in line on this one, sweetheart.
 It’s waaaaaaaaaaaaaaaay back there.“